ckzhang26/TOP-rock-paper-scissors/README.md

 The Odin Project: Rock Paper Scissors

-A simple implementation of Rock Paper Scissors, currently will be played from the browser console.
+A simple implementation of Rock Paper Scissors played in the browser.